 To reserve a place in the program, a $250 deposit is required, unless otherwise advised.Register Online

 - Tuition is $3,980 for the 2018–19 academic year

 - This program does not qualify for federal financial aid

 Social Work continuing education credits available.

-Approval pending for 16 CLE credits from the Minnesota Board of Continuing Legal Education.
+Approved for 15 On-Demand CLE credits from the Minnesota Board of Continuing Legal Education.